xatsai/100hire-test/playbook.md

 ### Julian Goldie

-Julian offers useful tactics like repurposing, low-competition targeting, video embeds.
-But his core strategy leans on high-volume AI content, detection avoidance, and thin pages which is optimized for short-term gains.
+Julian offers useful tactics like repurposing, low-competition targeting, and video embeds.
+But his core strategy leans on high-volume AI content, detection avoidance, and thin pages which are optimized for short-term gains.

 Several of his recommendations conflict with stronger evidence like volume over density, “humanizing” AI instead of adding real information gain, and keyword selection based on difficulty rather than intent and SERP behavior.